 Gait Ataxia: a deviation from normal walking.
-Watching a patient walk is the most important part of a neurological examination because difficulties with walking may signal any number of common problems in the musculoskeletal system.
+Notably, watching a patient walk is the most important part of a neurological examination.
+For example, difficulties with walking may signal any number of common problems in the musculoskeletal system.
 Visit Ataxia Connect for a non-profit support forum.

 Vertigo: a form of dizziness that includes the sudden sensation of spinning or that the inside of the head spins.
-It can cause nausea, vomiting, or difficulties with standing or walking due to imbalance.
+Additionally, it can cause nausea, vomiting, or difficulties with standing or walking due to imbalance.
 The signs of vertigo can come and go and are often brought on by a change in the head’s position.
-In many cases, no particular cause of vertigo can be determined but in others, it can be tracked to a blow to the head or damage to the ear.
+In many cases, no particular cause of vertigo can be determined.
+However in other cases, it can be tracked to a blow to the head or damage to the ear.
 Migraines are often also associated with vertigo.

 Visit the Vestibular Disorders Association for more support.